mn519019/Ricky-Yang/System Administration/symboliclink.md

 ### Symbolic link in Ubuntu 🔗

 - It may still be confisuing for you.
-Let me give you an example case here.
+Let me give you an example case.
 - You are in situation to update your Operating System but the latest version of OS is not fully compatible with previous version of OS.
 You were running a web application and the updated os is not fully fucntional in this case.
 Luckly, you found some data from log files saying that library14.s.0 is not available.